zhijunchen-ai/zhijunchen-ai.github.io/_pages/about.md

 **Collaboration.** 1) For researchers with relevant experience: If you are interested in discussing ideas, collaborating on papers, or other related opportunities, please feel free to email me or schedule a chat via this [link](https://calendly.com/junjunchenzhi/30min); 2) For highly motivated undergraduate/graduate students and early-stage researchers: I would be happy to provide guidance and discuss ideas.
 Feel free to reach out.

 **Seeking Postdoc/Visiting Scholar opportunities.
-If you are interested in my research and have relevant opportunities (especially postdoc positions), please feel free to contact me.**
+If you are interested in my research and have relevant opportunities, please feel free to contact me.**